SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 ## Search and Replace

 Let's first start with something simple, so you get a taste on what kind of tips I will be giving you.
-Let's start with search and replace.

 ```lua
 vim.opt.ignorecase = true -- search case insensitive